eagle840/katacoda-labs/jekyll/step1.md

 `jekyll build`{{execute}}

+To serve this website up on the localhost only, use:
 `jekyll serve`{{execute}}

-SHOULD WE JOB THE ABOVE?
+But since we have no web browser on this host, we'll allow any connection.
+`jekyll serve --host 0.0.0.0`{{execute}}

-Open a  new terminal tab
+Open a  new terminal tab and
-and
 `curl http://localhost:4000`{{execute}}